veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 ### Code Your Hugo Templates

 NetworkHobo has the [best guide on importing comments](https://networkhobo.com/2017/12/30/hugo---staticman-nested-replies-and-e-mail-notifications/), so definitely start there.
 Everything I have implemented piggybacks off of that content, so I won't be repeating it in this article.
+However, there were a few additional limitations that I came across with the templates.